GoogleChrome/web.dev/src/site/content/en/blog/preload-scanner/index.md

   </figcaption>
 </figure>

-Preloading "fixes" the problem here, but it introduces a new problem: the `async` script in the first two demos—despite being loaded in the `<head>`—are loaded at "Low" priority, whereas the stylesheet is loaded at "Highest" priority.
+Preloading "fixes" the problem here, but it introduces a new problem: the `async` script in the first two demos&mdash;despite being loaded in the `<head>`&mdash;are loaded at "Low" priority, whereas the stylesheet is loaded at "Highest" priority.
 In the last demo where the `async` script is preloaded, the stylesheet is still loaded at "Highest" priority, but the script's priority has been promoted to "High".

 {% Aside %}
   Resource priority can be discovered in the network tab in modern browsers.
 For Chrome DevTools in particular, [you can right click on the column headers](https://developer.chrome.com/docs/devtools/network/reference/#columns) to ensure the priority column is visible.
 Be sure to test in multiple browsers, as resource priority varies by browser and other factors.
 {% endAside %}

 When a resource's priority is raised, the browser allocates more bandwidth to it.
-This means that—even though the stylesheet has the highest priority—the script's raised priority may cause bandwidth contention.
+This means that&mdash;even though the stylesheet has the highest priority&mdash;the script's raised priority may cause bandwidth contention.
 That could be a factor on slow connections, or in cases where resources are quite large.

 The answer here is straightforward: if a script is needed during startup, don't defeat the preload scanner by injecting it into the DOM.
 Experiment as needed with `<script>` element placement, as well as with attributes such as `defer` and `async`.